brickadia-community/omegga/docs/plugins/installing.md

 This is the recommended way of installing plugins as it automatically runs a setup script when present.

+The same is available in the omegga console as `/plugin install gh:user/repo`.

 ## Manual Installation

 You can clone a plugin's github repo inside the `plugins` folder (created when you run `omegga` for the first time):